 A fun and action-packed activity for those who need variety from the traditional alpine skiing.
 You can rent an SMX, a kind of bike with skis, at both Beitostølen and Tyin-Filefjell.
 They offer lessons for beginners.

-Jump into a raft and cruise down the snow-covered hills at a speed up to 90 kilometres per hour.
+Jump into a raft and cruise down the snow-covered hills at a speed up to 90 kilometers per hour.
 A perfectly safe thrill ride for the whole family.

 Traditional ice fishing is popular in Valdres and there are many great locations to choose from.
 For information about the most popular lakes and waters for ice fishing, as well as information about fishing licence fees, please contact Valdres Tourist Information Office.